binkley/homebrewery-files/witch.md

   A lingering malediction tailored to your spite.
   _Don&rsquo;t you mess with me!
 I&rsquo;ll show you what!_

-\page

 - **Call Lightning** <br>
   Under a stormy sky, your wrath becomes thunder made flesh.
   _Let&rsquo;s see &hellip; this finger calls lightning, this one calls fire &hellip; let&rsquo;s use the finger when I'm angry._

 - **Enemies Abound** <br>
-  Confuse a creature&rsquo;s mind so it sees all as threats and let them fight amongst themselves.
+  Confuse a creature&rsquo;s mind so it sees allies and enemies alike as threats.
   _Did you hear what they called you?_

+\page

 - **Fear** <br>
   A vision sends foes fleeing.
 Your shadow stretches farther than your body, and recalls their worst terrors.